 Protection?
 Could RFID Tags Be Used to Identify and Find Items?

 A: No. While protection and counterfeit control will be a major benefit to retailers and manufacturers, tracking an item outside a store is not feasible.
 The range from which you could read a passive RFID application is limited, and an RFID tag only carries product information, which is not linked to a customer's personal information.

 Q: Will EPC-enabled RFID Tagging Improve Product Safety?

 A: EPC-enabled RFID tagging can result in the quicker identification of recalled items, resulting in faster removal of recalled items from store shelves.
 In the future, consumers will be able to utilize mobile-phone RFID readers to check if the products they own have been recalled.
 There is also the potential to include expiration dates in EPC tags, which would make it faster and more efficient for stores to identify expired items, and to remove them.
 RFID tags can also be used to improve product safety, by identifying if a product is counterfeit.

-Q: What Is the Initiative's Position on Consumer
+Q: What Is the Workgroup's Position on Consumer

 Privacy as It Relates to RFID?

 A: We strongly believe in consumer privacy, which has been a focus since the earliest stages of the effort to commercialize RFID technology in the supply chain.
 (This effort began with a research project undertaken by an international group called the Auto-ID Center.)
 Consumer research has been conducted, and consumer policy guidelines have been created, as well as the formation of a cross-industry subcommittee to look into and address potential concerns.
 This group continues to work with the global community to develop technical and policy solutions that will ensure that the technology is deployed in a responsible way.